 POTEMKIN STAIRS, OPEN AIR

 A place which belongs to the world film history, once glorified in Sergei Eisenstein’s Battleship Potemkin, now becomes a great open air sea-view screening space with the capacity to seat 15 thousands viewers.
-As one of the best Odessa International Film Festival locations, it featured the shows of City lights (Charlie Chaplin), Metropolis (Fritz Lang), Sunrise: A Song of Two Humans (Friedrich Wilhelm Murnau), Blackmail (Alfred Hitchcock), The Man with the Movie Camera (Dziga Vertov) and musical illustration by Michael Nyman, Sherlock Holmes (Arthur Berthelet), and, of course, Battleship Potemkin (Sergei Eisenstein).
+As one of the best Odesa International Film Festival locations, it featured the shows of City lights (Charlie Chaplin), Metropolis (Fritz Lang), Sunrise: A Song of Two Humans (Friedrich Wilhelm Murnau), Blackmail (Alfred Hitchcock), The Man with the Movie Camera (Dziga Vertov) and musical illustration by Michael Nyman, Sherlock Holmes (Arthur Berthelet), and, of course, Battleship Potemkin (Sergei Eisenstein).
 Saturday screenings on the Potemkin Stairs accompanied by a symphonic orchestra, in front of swarming audiences are one of the main OIFF highlights.

-One of the main missions of Odessa International Film Festival is development of Ukrainian professional film industry.
+One of the main missions of Odesa International Film Festival is development of Ukrainian professional film industry.
 Professional section Film Industry Office includes Pitching (feature length films competition for films made in Ukraine or in co-production with Ukraine for showing in cinemas), Work in progress film presentations, panel discussion and round tables dedicated to the film industry development).
 Film Market is the only Ukrainian professional platform for communication between representatives of distribution companies and cinemas operating on the territory of Ukraine, as well as film studios and other companies providing services to the film industry.
 Annually during OIFF are held educational programs for screenwriters, directors and producers.

 One of the biggest OIFF projects, Summer Film School, is open during 9 festival days.
 Summer Film Market includes workshops and meetings with the leading world and Ukrainian producers, scriptwriters, actors and directors, prize holders of different awards, filmmakers whose works became acknowledged masterpieces!